dingwilson/Hackathon-Packing-List/README.md

 # Hackathon Packing List

 As an experienced hacker (over 30 hackathons in the past 2 years), I have developed a list of things to pack for hackathons, and am sharing this with the world.
 Feel free to fork it or make pull requests to add your own items.
+To use, simply fork the repository, create an issue for an upcoming hackathon, and the issue will be prepopulated with the list below.

 1. [Essentials](#essentials)
 2. [Extras](#extras)